 “There's fierce competition among photographers for clients.”

 You're a professional photographer.
 You're talking to someone who's not a photographer about your industry.
-You are discussing how difficult the field of photography is:
+You say this to describe how difficult the field of photography is.

 There's fierce competition among photographers for clients.